bereacollegemakerspace/bereacollegemakerspace.github.io/README.md

 6. Contact

 # Overview
-Academic makerspaces are like playgrounds for learning and developing creative skills.
+Academic Makerspaces are like playgrounds for learning and developing creative skills.
 We provide the tools and materials, and you provide the ideas!
 Our makerspace at Berea currently focuses on computational projects-- ranging from digital art to robotics, to e-textiles.
 We encourage collaborative projects and peer mentoring-- come learn and share your skills!

 ![What is a Makerspace graphic diagram](img/makerspaces_whatis.jpg)